The Super Mario Bros. Movie: Music

-During an October 2022 Nintendo Direct presentation, Meledandri confirmed that Brian Tyler is set to compose the score for the film.
-Tyler is working closely with longtime Mario composer Koji Kondo to incorporate themes from the games within the film's score.
-Recording sessions for the score began on October 17, 2022, at the Eastwood Scoring Stage at Warner Bros.
+During an October 2022 Nintendo Direct presentation, Meledandri confirmed that Brian Tyler was set to compose the film's score.
+Tyler worked closely with longtime Mario composer Koji Kondo to incorporate themes from the games.
+He described the composition as "big", featuring an orchestra, choir and bands, as well as "Italian instruments, accordions, live drums, mandolins [...] whistling human voices", and "eight-bit [sounds]".
+Mixing took place at Skywalker Sound, where Kondo and Miyamoto responded positively to a 15-minute suite of new themes Tyler had written.
+The film's music references leitmotifs from Super Mario Bros.
+3, Super Mario 64 and Super Mario 3D Land, among other Mario games.

 Songs from Jack Black and Keegan-Michael Key were improvised for the film.

-Black Hydra composed the music for its official trailer, called "Super Mushroom".
+Black Hydra composed the music for its official trailer, "Super Mushroom", based on the Super Mario Bros. theme.
 The instrumental was released on November 30, 2022, on YouTube.

+In a March 2023 video, Seth Rogen shared that Donkey Kong was introduced in the film accompanied by the title theme music from Donkey Kong 64, "DK Rap", composed by Grant Kirkhope.
+In contrast to the licensed songs used in the film, Kirkhope did not receive credit for "DK Rap" in the film's end credits, an oversight the composer found disappointing.

+Jack Black co-wrote the song "Peaches", wherein Bowser professes his love for Princess Peach, alongside the directors, editor Eric Osmond, and song producer John Spiker.
+Having Bowser perform a love song was Black's idea.
+"Peaches" was released on April 7, 2023, with a music video directed by Cole Bennett.
+According to Black, it was filmed in a few hours.
+On its release, "Peaches" was #61 on the iTunes streaming chart.
+It later appeared on the Billboard Hot 100, debuting at #83 and peaking at #56.

 Marketing

-On October 6, the teaser trailer was released live in a Nintendo Direct presentation, showing Bowser and his army attacking a kingdom of Penguins and finding a Power Star, Mario first arriving to the Mushroom Kingdom and Luigi running from an army of Dry Bones.
+On October 6, 2022, the teaser trailer was released live in a Nintendo Direct presentation.
 In a short questions and answers period following the trailer reveal at New York Comic Con, Jack Black stated that "Bowser has a musical side" in the film, teasing a theme for the character.
 The teaser trailer received over three million views in 24 hours.
-Journalists generally praised the trailer's visuals and tone, as well as Black and Key's respective performances as Bowser and Toad.
+Journalists generally praised the trailer's visuals and tone, as well as Black and Key's performances as Bowser and Toad.
 However, Pratt's performance as Mario was described as lacking in emotion and sounding too similar to his normal speaking voice.
 Vic Hood from TechRadar noted a slight New York accent in Mario's lines, calling it a possible throwback to Mario's depictions in American media such as The Super Mario Bros.
 Super Show! and the 1993 film, before Charles Martinet debuted as the character's official voice actor in Mario's Game Gallery where he spoke full dialogue for extended periods of time.
 In a newsletter from The Guardian, the response to Pratt's voice was likened to the backlash against the first trailer of Sonic the Hedgehog.

-On November 29, the official trailer was shown in a Nintendo Direct with footage showing Mario losing a fight against Donkey Kong in an arena filled with other Kongs, Bowser interacting with a captured Luigi; Mario training on an obstacle course resembling a typical Super Mario game level; power-ups such as the Tanooki Suit and the Fire Flower; and several characters driving go-karts on a path reminiscent of the Rainbow Road, a recurring location in the Mario Kart series.
-Public reactions were still largely favorable, though online discourse continued to center on Pratt's performance as Mario.